 The main theme of this section is the idea that geoprocessing is a way for you to create new useful software.
 By doing so, it is hoped you'll have a broader and deeper understanding of how and why to use geoprocessing.

-To create new software of any kind, two essential elements are needed:
+To create software of any kind, the following two essential elements are needed:

 - A formal language that operates on the data captured within the system.

 - A framework for creating, managing, and executing software based on this language.
 This includes things such as editors, browsers, and documentation tools.